Board games can be a major source of clutter and mess. Here are a few simple ideas to help you decide what to keep and where to store your games.

-I have always stored all of the board games/puzzles/card games in the cupboards of the hutch.
-It is practical, because we usually play them at the dining room table, and I didn't have enough dishes to bother storing in it.
+I have always stored all of the board games/puzzles/card games in the lower cupboards of our dining room hutch.
+It is practical, because we usually play them at the dining room table, and I didn’t have enough dishes to bother storing in it.

-However, it was stuffed to the gills.
-That's why I got rid of so many last year.
-Even with fewer games, they were still a little out of control and I was not a fan of where they were being stored.
+Because we often add new games for Christmas or birthdays, the hutch was stuffed to the gills.
+That’s why I got rid of so many last year.
+Even with fewer games, today I found that they were still a little out of control and I was not a fan of where they were being stored.
 And, I may or may not have a dish problem in the kitchen now, so I was thinking that it might be a good idea to make some extra room in the hutch.

 This is what it looked like: